Squirrel/Squirrel.Mac/README.md

 # Squirrel

-Squirrel is an OS X app updater framework which moves the decision for which version a client should be running out of the client and into the server.
+Squirrel is an OS X framework focused on making application updates **as safe and transparent as updates to a website**.

 Instead of publishing a feed of versions from which your app must select, Squirrel updates to the version your server tells it to.
 This allows you to